l3mpire/lemlist-developer/source/includes/_hooks.md

 # Hooks

-Hooks are a way to for us to contact your server when an even happen in lemlist.
+Hooks are a way to for us to contact your server when an event occurs in lemlist.
 You can list, add or delete hooks.

 ## List All Hooks